KUKI-Boi/Solar-Battery-Charging-System/README.md

 The system monitors battery voltage using a **voltage divider circuit**, prevents overcharging using programmable logic, and provides visual status indication through an LED.

-The project is fully designed and simulated using **Tinkercad Circuits**.
+The project is fully designed and simulated using **Tinkercad Circuits**(https://www.tinkercad.com/things/eyWlE5wZN5B/editel?returnTo=%2Fdashboard%2Fdesigns%2Fcircuits).

 ---